devrahul93/JS-Notes/README.md

 </li>

 <li>
-Create a function which filter ages greater than 18.
+Create a function which filter ages greater than 18 and Write a function which calculate the average age of the group.

 ```Js
 const ages = [35, 30, 17, 18, 15, 22, 16, 20]